 After an initial steep ascent, you will come to the charming Rifugio Friedrich August.
 If you need a break now, by all means, take it here.
 Otherwise, continue on Trail No. 557 and plan to visit the hut on your return.

-From the Friedrich August Rifugio the views become ever more grand.
+From the Friedrich August Rifugio the views become ever grander.
 The remainder of the hike winds along the foot of Sassolungo.
 Much of the trail is level but you will encounter short climbs and descents throughout.

 After 2 hours you will reach the Rifugio Sasso Piatto (Plattkofelhutte), which sits at the base of the flat slope of Mt.
 Sasso Piatto.
-Here, we recommend resting with a hearty meal and drink before making the trek back to the Passo Sella parking lot.
+Here, we recommend resting with a hearty South Tyrolean meal and a Hugo Spritz before making the trek back to the Passo Sella parking lot.

 When to Hike Sassolungo